pkitazos/spa/docs/script-book/installing-amps.md

 - configure git for root so that it has push rights for both of these.

 You don't need to clone these; the setup script will take care of it.
-But make sure you have their remote URLs to hand.
+But make sure you have their remote URLs on hand.

 Once this is all sorted, you can clone the AMPS repository;